-We strongly suggest that you do not sign the proposal until it has been approved by AAFC.
+We suggest that you do not sign the proposal until it has been approved by AAFC.
 If you sign the proposal before AAFC has reviewed it, you may be liable to the consultant for the full amount without receiving any financial assistance from AAFC.
-Please note that AAFC will not pay for any work performed before the date it approves the proposal.